isaacnmm/pestpolicy-hugo2XX/content/posts/what-soap-can-i-use-to-wash-my-dog/index.md

 layout: post
 ---
 Dogs love playing and making themselves dirty.
 Washing them also becomes very tricky because not every soap can work on them.
 - **What soap I can use to wash my dog?
-A good soap/shampoo will not trigger an allergic reaction in your dog.� You can get a good allergic report from your vet so that you may know what to avoid.�**
+A good soap/shampoo will not trigger an allergic reaction in your dog.
+You can get a good allergic report from your vet so that you may know what to avoid.**
 Another thing is that there are some dogs that are smelly when they get dirty.
 In this case, you need to know what is the best shampoo/ soap to get rid of that smell.
 ## What Soap Can I Use to Wash My Dog?
 The Best Choice
 When you want to clean your dog, you surely want the best for him.
 There are dog specialist dog soaps with precise pH requirements for the dog.